History of Sex in Cinema:

 Assault of the Party Nerds (1989)

-It starred two of the better Scream Queens, both of whom were dating members of a jock frat:
+It starred two of the better Scream Queens, both of whom portrayed very popular coeds who were dating members of the Zeta jock frat - macho-males who were vain, egotistical, and sexist:

 Muffin (Michelle Bauer) and Bambi (Linnea Quigley)